10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Last but absolutely not least, here is my top tip for traveling to Canggu with kids: need an extra pair of hands to wrangle your little one?
 There are many experienced nannies in Bali who you can hire by the hour (or day, or even your whole trip) to help you out so that you can actually sit down and eat your meal, go for a surf, practice yoga or go for a massage.

-Get in touch with Febri or Ani as soon as you know your dates for visiting Canggu as experienced nanies are in high demand!
-The rates are extremely reasonable – 65,000 IDR (US$5 or AU$6.5) per hour with a minimum of 5 hours per day.
-The rate usually covers travel to and from Canggu, but if you are hoping for the nanny to join you elsewhere in Bali a small fee may apply to cover their petrol fees.
+Get in touch with Febri or Ani as soon as you know your dates for visiting Canggu as experienced nannies are in high demand!
+The rates are extremely reasonable – 75,000-80,000 IDR (US$5 or AU$7) per hour and up with a minimum of 5-6 hours per day.
+An additional travel fee of 50,000 IDR may apply to cover their petrol fees.

 Where to go after Canggu